40 people killed dozens injured in bus crash in Senegal

 40 people killed, dozens injured in bus crash in Senegal

-Dakar (Senegal): At least 40 people were killed and dozens were injured in a bus crash in central Senegal, the country's president said Sunday.
-President Macky Sall said in a tweet that the accident happened in Gnivy village, in the Kaffrine region, at about 3:30 am.
+Dakar (Senegal) : At least 40 people were killed and dozens injured in a bus crash in central Senegal, the country’s president said Sunday.
+President Macky Sall tweeted that the collision happened in Gnivy village, in the Kaffrine region, at about 3:30 a.m.

-Also read: Joshimath subsidence: PMO calls high-level meeting; PM assures all possible help

 Images of the crash on social media show the damaged buses rammed into each other and a trail of debris along the road.
-Motor accidents happen regularly in the West African nation due to poor roads, bad cars, and drivers not adhering to the rules, say locals.
+Traffic crashes happen regularly in the West African nation because of poor roads, bad cars and drivers not adhering to the rules, locals say.

 In 2017, at least 25 people were killed when two buses also crashed.
 Many of those people were heading toward the central town of Touba for the annual Muslim pilgrimage.
 (AP)